St Georges Church of England School

 32 weeks

-The iconic Albert Sloman Library at the University of Essex is situated in the heart of the campus.
-Created by architect Kenneth Capon in the 1960’s and described as ‘Brutalist’, its architecture was designed to link social and educational space and to encourage a sense of community.
+The refurbishment of the iconic ‘brutalist’ Albert Sloman Library at the University of Essex is situated in the heart of the campus.

 What Did The Job Involve?

-Located on the ground floor podium level, the library underwent a significant upgrade which included the provision of a new entrance and draft lobb, large reception desks, new entrance barriers and offices.
+Located on the ground floor podium level, the library underwent a significant upgrade including a new entrance and draft lobby, large reception desks, entrance barriers and offices.

-The existing heating system was replaced with a modern efficient system and the lighting was upgraded significantly improving luminance levels throughout.
+The existing heating system was replaced with a modern efficient system and the lighting was upgraded significantly improving luminance levels throughout the space.

 What Were The Challenges?